Hello

 lively folk tired country word pop

 Tragicomics are an alt-country collective from the northwest of the UK, and self-professed purveyors of sharply crafted pop songs, sweeping melancholy and doomed romanticism.
+Fiercely independent and uncompromising, the band write and perform what the Quietus has described as ‘widescreen English Americana’ with a sincerity and complexity that sets them apart from many of their peers in the UK country scene.

 In 2021 Tragicomics released their second album Book of Want, drawing favourable reviews and comparisons to My Morning Jacket, Wilco and Blitzen Trapper.